GreenBankObservatory/gbtgridder/docs/source/how_to_get_and_use.rst

 4. Reviewing the output files

-In the above example, only cube output was specified so the output file is only `*file output name*_cube.fits`.
+In the above example, only cube output was specified, so the output file is only `*file output name*_cube.fits`.
 We want to look at this data
         1. Open casaviewer using `casaviewer`
         2. Select your file
         3. Select the appropriate file type - mine was 'raster'